Reducing the susceptibility of lumped-element KIDs to two-level system effects: Introduction

-Coupling the LEKID to a microstrip transmission line is an important step towards realising the large arrays of multi-chroic, polarisation-sensitive pixels required for future studies of the CMB.
-In this paper we present the preliminary data to study the effects of the deposited dielectric silicon nitride (SiN\textsubscript{x}) over the LEKID architecture.
-We compare three LEKID resonators with various coverage of SiN\textsubscript{x} to study the affects on $Q_{\mathrm{i}}$ and resonant frequency as a function of temperature, as a first look at TLS contributions.
+In this paper, we investigate the effects on the microwave resonator caused by deposition of a silicon nitride (SiN\textsubscript{x}) dielectric layer over the LEKID architecture.
+In particular, we compare LEKID resonators with varying coverage of SiN\textsubscript{x} to study the impact on resonant frequency as a function of temperature and noise, as a first look at TLS contributions in a LEKID device architecture.